pongsagon/Julia-CUDA-GLinterop/README.md

 # Julia-CUDA-GLinterop
-using CUDA to compute Julia fractal, drawing using OpenGL, use win32 for touch input
+Using CUDA to compute Julia fractal, drawing using OpenGL, use win32 for touch input <br />
+Rendering at 4K, each pixel compute using 1200 iterations, running at 10-15fps on RTX4090 <br />

+## User guides
+todo

+## Compiling using MSVC 2022
+todo